-• The performance of the encoder
+- The quality criteria of the operator - The performance of the encoder

 The Ultra HD Forum members offer the below table of bitrates that were in use in services as early as 2016.
 These "real world" bitrates are intended to offer an additional benchmark for potential bitrates for Foundation UHD services.
 This information was provided voluntarily, and not all volunteers were able to provide all the metrics.